evacaribbean/Blog/README.md

 They are all included in the superclass "**Biology**", as they are living creatures.
 And everyone will also inherit from the abstract class "**Plants**" or "**Animals**".
 Along with that they all have a depth, height, name, type, volume, weight, width and year (the interface) together.

 So **Berry** can use all the interface's members just as a human, or a bryophyte.
 The superclass here `implements` the interface "**Unspecific**".
-Next, after it has `extends` from the superclass "Biology", it'll `extends` from its abstract class "Plants".
-And finally, as berry has some specific features (variables or methods) that its cousins "Tree" or "Flower" don't have.
-It'll add these in its own class.
+Next, after Berry has `extends` from the superclass "Biology", it'll `extends` from its abstract class "Plants".
+And finally, as it has some specific features (variables or methods) that its cousins "Tree" or "Flower" don't have.
+Berry will add these in its own class.

 The same goes for Human and Bryophyte.
 And also for for example a ladybug, a forest or a bacteria.